 Work with a Pacific Islander

-An innovative new, inquiry-based teaching and learning program has been developed to engage students from R-12 in learning about our near neighbours in the Pacific region.
-Therese Minitong-Kemelfield, a linguist and teacher from the Solomon Islands will facilitate an immersive program in which students build upon their initial investigations at school related to 'key concepts' outlined below.
+An innovative new, inquiry based teaching and learning program has been developed to engage students from R-12 in learning about our near neighbours in the Pacific region.
+Therese Minitong-Kemelfield, a linguist and teacher from the Solomon Islands will facilitate an immersive program in which students build upon their initial investigations at school related to ‘key concepts’ outlined below.
 The program is not available at all times.
-Please ring to check availability.
+Please contact the Education Office to check availability.

 Our Near Neighbours

-Students are invited to explore the gallery and engage with the displays about Pacific Islander communities using hands-on artefacts in new discovery drawers, an education display case, inquiry cards, and ultra-flip video cameras.
+Students are invited to explore the gallery and engage with the displays about Pacific Islander communities using hands-on artefacts in new discovery drawers, inquiry cards and flip video cameras.